Hikarigaoka Station: Surrounding area

 The station is located towards the centre of the Hikarigaoka housing complex and is located in the vicinity of the large Hikarigaoka IMA shopping centre.
 Hikarigaoka itself is located at the northern point of Nerima, Tokyo near the border with Itabashi, Tokyo and Wakō, Saitama.
 Bus services from this station are operated by Kokusaikōgyō Bus and Seibu Bus.
 A spur of National Route 443 is routed above the station.

 Cultural references

 The station and other parts of the Toei Ōedo Line are referenced in the Digimon Adventure franchise.

+The station is also seen in the beginning of a music video by Hoshimachi Suisei.